 Our lineage combines the Kagyü and Nyingma lineages of Tibetan Buddhism with the Shambhala tradition of living an uplifted life, fully engaged with the world.

 - Weekend meditation programmes and residential retreats – See our Upcoming Programmes

 - Shambhala Buddhist Teachings – For more information see About Us, Shambhala Training & Shambhala Path

-Auckland Shambhala Centre is now in New Lynn, at:
+Auckland Shambhala Centre is located at:

 29A Portage Road, New Lynn